LantareCode/100DaysOfCode_JS/log.md

 Fixed the main bug that I was stuck on, image now changes to user input.
 Still a couple of problems.
 But should be able to sort them out with giving some of the functions parameters.

 **Folder Name:** 12 Drawing with Arrays

+### Day 78-82: Oct 20-24, 2016

+Most functionality for Drawing with Arrays added.
+To Do: Style, instructions and one more option for users

+**Folder Name:** 12 Drawing with Arrays